alexfernandez/alexfernandez.github.io/2023/job-search.md

 Hopefully at some point you will start getting offers, of the kind on a PDF with real money on it.
-You may even get several offers and have to decide on them.
+You may even get several offers and have to pick up one.
-How can you make a decision?
+How can you make such a life-changing decision?

-In my case I got three offers, and had some other ongoing processes.
-At some point I decided to go with TinyBird.
+In my case I got three offers, and had some other ongoing processes, when I decided to go with TinyBird.
-How did I take the decision?
-There were some factors to take into account: company, position, technology, salary, conditions (like remote work) and stability.
+Why?
+I took into account a few factors: company, position, technology, salary, conditions (like remote work) and stability.

 Some companies are quite flashy on your CV: not necessarily FAANG, but top tier companies will help your career in the future.
 And of course a good salary never hurts.
-For me, what made me decide was to think about where I could see myself in five years working happily.
+For me, what made me decide was to imagine where I could see myself in five years working happily.
 TinyBird is a great company with amazing prospects, growing like crazy and with really interesting scalability challenges.
 They offer remote work, competitive salaries,